 Thanksgiving has always been my favorite holiday of the year.
-Yes, I am a true foodie at heart, but that’s not the only reason why I love Thanksgiving.
+Yes, I am a true foodie at heart, but that’s not the only reason I love Thanksgiving.
 (Really, it’s not!)
 To me, everything about the day provides a sense of comfort and gratitude.
-Stuffing your face and eating until you’re comatose…well, that’s just an added bonus.
+Stuffing your face and eating until you’re comatose…well, that’s just a bonus.

-I’m looking forward to enjoying family, good food, and of course reading some great books with the kids before the holiday arrives.
-There are so many Thanksgiving-themed books available you may end up having a hard time deciding which ones to read.
+I’m looking forward to enjoying family, tasty food, and of course reading some terrific books with the kids before the holiday arrives.
+There are so many Thanksgiving-themed books available you may end up having a tough time deciding which ones to read.
 To make it a little easier I’ve rounded up a collection of board and picture books that will teach kids the importance of gratitude, thankfulness, and kindness mixed in with a little fun and food…yum!
 I’ve also added some culturally responsive/sensitive books to help teach children about the real story of Thanksgiving from a Native American perspective.

 Five Silly Turkeys by Salina Yoon

 Toddlers will love the silly Thanksgiving turkeys in this fun counting book full of silly turkeys doing very silly things!
 From twirling on a dance floor to being chased by a bee to tanning in the sun, these are no ordinary Thanksgiving turkeys.
 This shiny fabric–tabbed book is a holiday treat that is sure to be gobbled up quickly.

 This Thanksgiving book of five important thank yous is the perfect way for parents to celebrate and share the meaning of the holiday with their child.